vortexmakes/RKH/doc/readme.txt

 \li (2)	\c S1 is the state name.
 Represents a composite state structure.
 \li (4)	\c turn_on() defines the entry action to be executed unconditionally
 		upon the entry to the \c S1 state.
 This argument is optional, thus it could be declared as NULL.
-The RKHENT_T defines the function prototype.
+The RKH_ENT_ACT_T defines the function prototype.
 \li (5)	\c turn_off() defines the exit action, which is executed upon exit
 		from the \c S1 state.
 This argument is optional, thus it could be declared as NULL.
-The RKHEXT_T defines the function prototype.
+The RKH_EXT_ACT_T defines the function prototype.
 \li (6)	\c SA is the parent state of \c S1.
 If a state has no
 		explicit superstate means that it is implicitly nested in the "top" state, and the parent state is defined by means of RKH_ROOT